What Can Cats Eat: Recommendations from a Vet

 READ MORE: Automatic Cat Feeder Review

 While perfectly fine for us to eat, some of the foods on our plate can pose a health issue to cats.
-Every cat is an individual, and some will be more sensitive than others, but certain foods should be avoided in all cases.
+Every cat is an individual, and some will be more sensitive than others, but certain foods should be avoided in all cases:

-- Dairy.
 While it’s true that most cartoon cats happily drink cream and milk and Garfield is partial to a cheesy lasagna, dairy is actually not on the menu for cats as they tend to become lactose intolerant once they reach maturity.
 Even small portions of dairy can lead to uncomfortable stomach upsets and runny poo.
 While a number of cats may not show obvious symptoms, they may experience bloating or cramping that is difficult for an owner to perceive.
 Cats should only be given water to drink once they have been weaned from their mother.
 Even milk marketed as ‘cat milk’ may be poorly tolerated by some.

-- Fatty foods such as greasy hamburgers and French fries should be avoided.
+Such as greasy hamburgers and French fries should be avoided.
 Not only for the obvious reason that they can cause obesity in the long run, but also because they may lead to a life-threatening condition called pancreatitis.

-- Dog food.
 While feeding one or two tins when in a pickle is likely okay, this is not something we should make a habit of.
 Dog food does not contain the correct balance of ingredients for cats and will be lacking in Taurine and Arginine; amino acids that cats require in higher amounts than their canine compadres.
 As cat food has a higher protein content, most cats will agree that it tastes better than dog food anyway.

-- Raw food.
 The feeding of raw food is a highly controversial topic.
 In recent years, more owners are choosing to feed a raw diet than ever before, but it is important to recognize the potential risks.
 Raw meat can cause food poisoning and parasitic infections in cats, just as it can in people.

-Which Foods are Definite No-Nos?
+Which Foods are Toxic fo Cat?

 There are certain food items that can be toxic to cats.
 Some of these may surprise readers as they are eaten regularly be people and other animals.
 Making ourselves aware of which foods to avoid can prevent a late-night visit to the emergency hospital, or even a fatality.